denoland/deno/tools/lzld/README.md

   "-C",
   "linker=/path/to/lzld/lzld",
   "-C",
-  "link-args=-L/path/to/lzld -llzld"
+  "link-args=-L/path/to/lzld -llzld",
 ]
 ```

 ### Usage without `lzld` wrapper

-1. `rustc -Z link-native-libraries=no -L/path/to/lzld -llzld`:
+1. `rustc -Z link-native-libraries=no -L/path/to/lzld -llzld`: Requires nightly
-Requires nightly but doesn't need a wrapper linker.
+   but doesn't need a wrapper linker.

-2. Manaully source modification: Remove `#[link]` attributes
+2. Manaully source modification: Remove `#[link]` attributes from all
-from all dependencies and link to `liblzld.a`.
+   dependencies and link to `liblzld.a`.

 ## Design

 It's pretty simple.
 Drop in `lzld` as the linker.
-It strips out `-framework` arguments and links a
+It strips out `-framework`
-static library (`liblzld.a`) that will lazy load
+arguments and links a static library (`liblzld.a`) that will lazy load the
-the framework via `dlopen` when needed.
+framework via `dlopen` when needed.

 Rest of the arguments are passed as-is to `lld`.